Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image segmentation

-A distance transformation \citep{paglieroni1992distance} is then applied to the binary image to assign each feature pixel a value corresponding to its distance from the nearest non-feature pixel \citep{maurer2003linear}.
-The local maxima within this matrix, defined as pixels with values greater than or equal to those of their neighbors, identify seeds that pinpoint individual objects \citep[cf.][]{zhang2014image}.
-Similarly to the clustering of binarisation, regional local maxima from sub-regions of the whole image were considered to enhance accuracy.
-If the portion of image within a sub-region is sharp, objects are well separated and possesses only one seed.
-Therefore, their segmentation automatically follows from the binarisation.
-This initial phase of floe detection is reported in Fig.~\ref{fig:gvf_outputs}c,f, which show seeds and the concurrent segmented objects respectively.
+A distance transformation \citep{paglieroni1992distance,maurer2003linear} is applied to the binary image to compute a distance map, where each feature pixel is assigned a value corresponding to its distance from the nearest non-feature pixel.
+Local maxima in this distance map are pixels with values greater than or equal to those of all their immediate neighbors.
+These maxima serve as seeds, each marking the center of an individual object \citep{zhang2014image}.
+To improve accuracy, regional local maxima are considered by dividing the image into sub-regions, noting this approach was previously used for the binarization.
+If a sub-region is sharp, objects within it are well separated and typically have only one seed.
+Consequently, segmentation of these isolated objects follows directly from the binarization process.
+This initial phase of floe detection is illustrated in Fig.~\ref{fig:gvf_outputs}c,f, which shows the identified seeds and their corresponding segmented objects, respectively.